BenAgro314/JackalTourGuide/README.md

 #### Using Online Classifications

 Online classifications can only be used through docker.
-To obtain the docker necessary docker images:
+To obtain the necessary docker images:

 ``` bash
 cd ~